Right Channel Radios

 Readings on both channels that are less than 2.0 mean that your radio is safe to operate, but transmission may not be optimal.
 If readings on these channels are in the red zone on your SWR meter or above 3.0, do not attempt to use your radio.
 This problem must be remedied before attempting to use your radio.

 2. It is essential that your mount is properly grounded.
 Most improperly grounded mounts are connected to places on your vehicle that themselves are not thoroughly grounded.
 Any part of your vehicle that has a plastic or nylon bushing separating it from the chassis is probably not grounded.
-Additionally, chassis paint can often prevent a mount from being properly grounded.
+Also, chassis paint can often prevent a mount from being properly grounded.
 You can check the grounding of suspect parts with a voltage meter.

 By following the steps outlined in this article, you should be able to successfully tune your antenna for optimal performance and transmission.